junxit/us-congress-bills-110/bill.md

 ## Preamble

 - Whereas the City of Chicago has been selected by the United States Olympic Committee to represent the United States in its bid to host the 2016 Summer Olympic and Paralympic Games;
-- Whereas, by 2016, 20 years will have passed since the Summer Olympics were held in a city in the United States;
+- Whereas by 2016, 20 years will have passed since the Summer Olympics were held in a city in the United States;
 - Whereas Chicago is a world-class city with remarkable diversity, culture, history, and people;
 - Whereas the citizens of Chicago take great pride in all aspects of their city and have a deep love for sports;
 - Whereas Chicago already holds a place in the international community as a city of immigrants from around the world, who are eager to be ambassadors to visiting Olympic athletes;